Kaml1n/random-codes/README.md

 Program downloads domen list from file and describes who and when register each of domen.

 p2pChatUdp.py
-I wrote this program based on a "Zrozumiec Programowanie".
+Simple UDP chat based on p2p connection.
+I wrote this program based on a book ("Zrozumiec Programowanie").